 Ear infections occur when bacteria, dirt, or other debris becomes trapped in your dog’s ear canal.
 Since a dog’s ear canal is a vertical L shape, it is much easier for the ears to hold on to extra moisture, creating the perfect breeding ground for bacteria.
 Ear infections can be caused by a number of different things including:

-- Swimming in a river, ocean, or other open body of water
+- Swimming in a river, ocean, or other open bodies of water

 - Excessive hair in their ears